 to continue the journey.
 The tone is a somber one, and it feels as if your spirit is wandering, aimlessly, through space and

 time.
 This allows you to breathe once more before the coming battle.

-them to life once more.
+bring them to life once more.
 The song is short, simple and filled with energy.
-There is also a decent solo, by Euronymous, near
+There is also a decent solo, by Euronymous,

 "The Crying Orc" is a brief instrumental piece, consisting of only a sorrowful guitar